aviralgoel/CryptoZombies/README.md

-# CryptoZombies
-This are the contracts updated to last lesson of the [CryptoZombies](https://cryptozombies.io) course.
-Built in [Truffle](http://truffleframework.com).

 [CryptoZombies](https://cryptozombies.io) is a free interactive code school that teaches you to write smart contracts in Solidity through building your own crypto-collectables game.